felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 The test is done using a high-resolution ($N_s=64$) simulation of the well known _cyclone benchmark case_ (see @dimits2000simulations).
 The $s$-grid resolution is then downsampled by factors 2, 4 and 8 before upscaling it through interpolation by the same factor using cubic splines.
 Each downsampled low-resolution data is plotted both with and without interpolation.
-For validation, each upscaled data is compared against the original high-resolution dataset by calculating their relative difference.
+For validation, each upscaled potential $Phi'$ is compared against the original high-resolution potential $Phi$ by calculating their relative difference using the following formula:

+$ Delta = frac(abs(Phi' - Phi), max(Phi)) $

 #include "../../figs/compare_interpolation/nonlin/fig.typ"